exterm/exterm.github.io/content/pages/services.md

 ### Current Availability

-As of February 24, 2024, I'm available for 8-16 hrs/week in the short term.
-I'm open to dicussing more intensive engagements starting towards Fall 2024.
+As of June 2024, I'm fully booked for the time being.

 ### Say Hi!